RosettaCommons/documentation/application_documentation/utilities/constel.md

 Application's purpose
 ===================
-Extracts "constellations" of atoms from a spatially contiguous residues in a protein structure.
+Extracts "constellations" of atoms from a protein structure.
 Usage
 =====
 to be written